goldcaddy77/warthog/README.md

 ### 1. Create a Model

 The model will auto-generate your database table and graphql types.
+Warthog will find all models that match the following glob - `'/**/*.model.ts'`.
+So for this file, you would name it `user.model.ts`

 ```typescript
 import { BaseModel, Model, StringField } from 'warthog';